CATAPRES Tablet Ref.[6730] Active ingredients: Clonidine

 In hypertension caused by phaeochromocytoma no therapeutic effect of Catapres can be expected.

 Clonidine, the active ingredient of Catapres, and its metabolites are extensively excreted in the urine.
-Dosage must be adjusted to the individual antihypertensive response, which can show high variability in patients with renal insufficiency (See Section 4.2); careful monitoring is required.
-Since only a minimal amount of clonidine is removed during routine haemodialysis there is no need to give supplemental clonidine following dialysis.
+Dosage must be adjusted according to the individual antihypertensive response, which can show high variability in patients with renal insufficiency (see Section 4.2 Posology and Method of Administration); careful monitoring is required.
+Since only a minimal amount of clonidine is removed during routine haemodialysis, there is no need to give supplemental clonidine following dialysis.

-Sudden withdrawal of Catapres, particularly in those patients receiving high doses, may result in rebound hypertension.
+Sudden withdrawal of clonidine should be avoided because of possible rebound hypertension.
 Cases of agitation, restlessness, palpitations, nervousness, tremor, headache and abdominal symptoms have also been reported.
 Patients should be instructed not to discontinue therapy without consulting their physician.
 When discontinuing therapy the physician should reduce the dose gradually.
 However, if withdrawal symptoms should nevertheless occur, these can usually be treated with reintroduction of clonidine or with alpha and beta adrenoceptor blocking agents.

 Patients who wear contact lenses should be warned that treatment with Catapres may cause decreased lacrimation.